Some of the most common ways to make a gift to Western New England University are to write a check, make a gift using a credit card, or donate online.

 How it works

-You make a gift of cash directly to WNE and you receive an income tax deduction.
+You make a gift of cash directly to WNE and you receive an immediate income tax charitable deduction.

 How Your Gift Helps